Overview

 for your account(s), the broker or dealer to be used for each transaction, and over the commission

 rates to be paid without obtaining your consent or approval prior to each transaction.
-You may specify
+You may also

-investment objectives, guidelines, and/or impose certain conditions or investment parameters for your
+You may specify investment objectives, guidelines, and/or impose certain conditions or investment

 For non-discretionary engagements, we must obtain your consent to effect transactions in your